swagufied/trivia-app/README.md

 **Game Server (in development)**

-The goal of this project is to provide a framework that will allow anyone to easily program a small game without the hassle of managing socket, rooms, authentication, etc. Of course, this is just the server.
+The goal of this project is to provide a framework that will allow anyone to easily program a small game without the hassle of managing sockets, rooms, authentication, etc. Of course, this is just the server.
 The client is also being designed in a similar fashion and can be found [here](https://github.com/swagufied/trivia-app-client).
 A simple chat system is built in as well.

 **How to use this?**

 Currently, the project is not useable as it isn't finished and not fully tested.
-It will eventually be a Django application will require a User table for user authentication.
+It will eventually be a Django application that will require a User table for user authentication.
 Otherwise the application should stand on its own.

 **How can I insert a game?**